 It’s tough to give tips when I don’t know anything about the husband’s or wife’s personality!
 But, I’d keep telling my husband that I feel scared, hurt, betrayed, confused, and frustrated.
 I’d keep asking him to be honest with me…and I’d keep checking those phone bills.
 I wouldn’t let him get away with brushing me off – I’d consider separation before accepting his lies.

-If you don’t trust your husband but don’t have enough money to leave, read Money Tips for Women Who Want to Leave Their Husbands.
+If you don’t trust your husband but don’t have enough money to leave, read How to Save Money for a Divorce.